 - One-On-One Services

-You can connect one on one with a Peer Support Worker to chat about what’s going on for you or to learn more about Foundry’s virtual services.
-Peer Support Workers are young people with lived experience trained to walk alongside you in your wellness journey.
-You do not need to see a counsellor to book a peer support session.
+You can connect one on one with a youth peer supporter or family peer supporter to chat about what’s going on for you or to learn more about Foundry’s virtual services.
+Youth peer support workers are young people with lived experience trained to walk alongside you in your wellness journey.
+Family peer support workers are individuals with lived experience supporting their youth with various mental health/substance use challenges.
+You do not need to see a counsellor to book a peer support or family peer support session.

 - Peer Lead Groups

-Foundry virtual also offers a number of groups and workshops (some hosted by peer support workers!)
+Foundry virtual also offers a number of youth groups and workshops and caregiver groups and workshops (some hosted by peer support workers!)

 What can I expect when working with a Peer Support Worker?

 - They will hold space and for you to talk about whatever is going on for you.

 - They will provide encouragement around your goals and ambitions.